skidush622/office_hour_helper/README.md

 # Requirements

  1. Students can register themselves with a number in the waiting queue in advance
+ 2. Students can know how many people are waiting before you when you register.
- 2. Students can get notification when it's your turn or when any cancellation or changes happen
+ 3. Students can get notification when it's your turn
- 3. students can rate TA about their work
- 4. Students can know how many people ahead of you in the queue
+ 4. Students can query how many people ahead of you in the queue
- 5. Students can mark themselves as urgent twice one month
- 6. TA can send a text msg to notify next one and update the queue
+ 5. TA can send a text msg to notify next one and update the queue
- 7. TA can send a text msg to cancel or change office hour which notifies all class
+ 6. TA can know if the queue is Empty.

 # Development Approach